MicrosoftDocs/office-developer-msproject-xml-docs/project-xml-data-interchange/id-element.md

 mtps_version: v=office.12
 f1_keywords:
 - ID element
-monikerRange: '>= project-client-2007 || project-client-odc'
+monikerRange: '>= project-client-2010 || project-client-odc'
 ---

 # ID Element

-For Resource, ID is the position identifier of the resource within the list of resources.

-For Task, it is the position identifier of the task in the list of tasks.

 For Value, it is the ID of the value within the project.

+For everything else, it is the position identifier of the item within of list of items of the same kind.
+For example, for resources it is the position identifier within the list of resources.

     <ID>
       IntegerValue
     </ID>

 ## Parent Elements

+::: moniker range=">= project-client-2010"

 <table>
 <colgroup>